PaulMainwood/PairedComparisons.jl/README.md

 # PairedComparisons

-A package implementing methods of rating entities based on win-loss comparisons between them.
+A Julia package implementing methods of rating entities based on win-loss comparisons between them.
 At present, it contains implementations of:

-- Elo
+- Elo (Arpad Elo's system: https://en.wikipedia.org/wiki/Elo_rating_system)
-- Glicko (Mark Glickman)
+- Glicko (Mark Glickman's system: http://www.glicko.net/research/glicko.pdf)
-- Bradley-Terry
+- Bradley-Terry (Zermelo's system, badly named: https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model)
-- Whole History Rating (Remi Coulom)
+- Whole History Rating (Remi Coulom's time-drifting version of Bradley-Terry, as outlined https://www.remi-coulom.fr/WHR/WHR.pdf)

 The package allows each algorithm to be fitted to sets of comparisons and results provided in a DataFrame format, with or without timings specified and then to predict the results of match-ups whether they have happened before or not.